×

 When we asked people what advice they would give someone preparing to move to Dusseldorf, they said:

 "Dusseldorf is a vibrant city in western Germany, known for its fashion, art, and nightlife.
 Expats should be aware that the city is quite expensive to live in, and it is important to budget accordingly.
 It is also important to note that the city is quite multicultural, and many locals speak English.
 Expats should also be aware that the city is quite bike-friendly, and cycling is a popular way to get around.
 Additionally, Dusseldorf is known for its excellent public transportation system, making it easy to get around the city.
-Finally, expats should be aware that the city is quite safe, and crime rates are low," wrote a member in Dusseldorf.
+Finally, expats should be aware that the city is quite safe, and crime rates are low," explained one expat living in Dusseldorf, Germany.

 How do I find a place to live in Dusseldorf?